Alocasia Azlanii: care tips for a rare and stunning plant

 • Origin: Borneo / Malaysia

-• Special feature: Dark foliage with purple metallic reflections
+• Particularity: Dark foliage with purple metallic reflections

 🌞 Light

-Alocasia Azlanii likes bright but indirect light.
-Avoid direct sunlight, which would burn its delicate leaves.
-An east-facing location or a south-facing location behind a curtain is ideal.
+The Alocasia Azlanii loves bright but indirect light.
+Absolutely avoid direct sunlight that would burn its delicate leaves.
+A location facing east or behind a sheer curtain to the south is perfect.

 💧 Watering

 The substrate should remain slightly moist, never soggy.
 Water as soon as the top 2 centimeters of soil are dry.
-In winter, space out watering.
-Be careful of limescale: use filtered or rainwater instead.
+In winter, space out the waterings.
+Be careful with hard water: prefer filtered or rainwater.

 🌡️ Temperature

-It thrives between 18°C and 26°C. Avoid drafts and sudden temperature fluctuations.
-Below 15°C, its growth can slow significantly.
+It thrives between 18°C and 26°C. Avoid drafts and sudden temperature changes.
+Below 15°C, it may significantly slow its growth.

 💨 Humidity

-This is a tropical plant: it loves humidity above 60%.
-Spray regularly, place a water tray nearby, or use a humidifier.
+It is a tropical plant: it loves humidity above 60%.
+Mist regularly, place a water tray nearby, or use a humidifier.
 Dry air causes brown edges on the leaves.

-Use a well-draining mix: tropical plant soil, coconut fiber, perlite, and a little pine bark.
-Repot every spring if the roots are growing out of the pot.
+Use a draining mix: potting soil for tropical plants, coconut fiber, perlite, and a bit of pine bark.
+Repot every year in spring if the roots are coming out of the pot.

 During the growing season (March to September), give it a liquid fertilizer for green plants every 3 weeks.
-Do not fertilizer in winter.
+No fertilizer in winter.

-No specific pruning is required, but remove damaged or yellowed leaves to encourage new growth.
+No specific pruning is needed, but remove damaged or yellowing leaves to encourage new growth.
 Wipe the leaves with a damp cloth to remove dust.

-• Excess water: This can lead to root rot
+• Overwatering: this can lead to root rot

 • Lack of ambient humidity